-Universities or colleges will decide whether to make you an offer.
+Universities or colleges will decide whether to make your child an offer.
 It'll be:

-- unconditional if you've already met the entry requirements - conditional if the offer's based on your exam results
+- unconditional if they've already met the entry requirements - conditional if the offer's based on their exam results

-If you're not accepted by your choices, or you decline any offers you receive, you can use Extra to apply for more choices, one at a time.
+If they're not accepted by their choices, or decline any offers they receive, your child can use Extra to apply for more choices, one at a time.

-Reply to your offers
+Reply to offers